 At this point in my life I can acknowledge that we would all have gotten over it.
 Eventually.
 Probably.
 But at that moment my breath caught in my throat.
 My life flashed before my eyes.
 At that moment I was certain I was going to die.
 I was certain that my mother would end my life.
 Unless…

-I’m not ashamed to admit that when my life was on the I though briefly of framing one of my brothers.
+I’m not ashamed to admit that when my life was on the line, I thought briefly of framing one of my brothers.
 Trouble was, neither of them had ever shown the least interest in knitting.
 And I had already been caught messing with that sweater.
 There was no way Mum would believe the boys had had anything to do with it.
 My only option to save myself was to put those stitches back the way I had found them and vow to never touch yarn again.

 There is a way, in moments of stress, when ones senses can be heightened and the ability to focus on the smallest details can become crystal clear.
 I had one of those moments.
 The world fell away and I saw only that off white wool and its serpentine path through the knitted work.
 Each stitch rose up as a cul de sac in the ongoing road from the cast on row, through the overpasses of the cables, the roundabouts of the honeycomb center panel, the cobbled surfaces of the purl stitch ground and the textured stitches rising like causeways.
 To this day, I visualize knitted fabric as a kind of intricate road map where everything goes in its proper direction to its destination.
 When I was able to see it that way, I was able to see how to reconstruct the parts of the path that I had destroyed.
-Using the tips of the needles, I picked up the stitches where they lay and pulled loops through loops, crossed stitch path and lifted those columns back onto the needles in the proper order.
-The adrenaline burned to process into my memory more than any other knitting I have done since.
+Using the tips of the needles, I picked up the stitches where they lay and pulled loops through loops, crossed stitch paths and lifted those columns back onto the needles in the proper order.
+The adrenaline burned the process into my memory more than any other knitting I have done since.

 When all eleven stitches were reconstructed and back on the needles I was able to let my breath out and time seemed to flow around me again.
 I gave a few gentle tugs to even out the tension and carefully put the sweater back in the basket.
 I was again reading in the sofa corner when Mum arrived back home with a car load of groceries.
 In the next few hours, I was on tenter hooks waiting to see if she would be able to see the patch job.
 All through dinner and evening TV I was waiting for some repercussion.
 As I went to bed I was especially nervous; after we kids were in bed was prime knitting time for Mum.
 I went to sleep waiting for a shriek of discovery that never came.